wr1/cfold/README.md

 The output file can then be sent to an LLM either through the GUI or through a tool like [grk](https://github.com/wr1/grk).

-After folding, a visualization of the file tree and added instructions (by type and name) is printed.
+After folding, copies content to clipboard, visualizes the file tree and added instructions (by type and name).

 ### Unfolding a codebase